evert-arias/LedSync/docs/README.md

 ### Creating NeoPixel Object

 This object represents a NeoPixel with all its methods and properties.
-You must create one of this objects for each connected NeoPixel.
+You must create one of this objects for each NeoPixel.
 The order in which these objects are created must match their position in the NeoPixelStrip.

 ``` c++
 // NeoPixel Object